-- We request that you do not spackle, putty, or touch up paint unless sure the paint will match. - o Charges can occur if unnecessary painting is required due to tenant painting. - o Charges for painting depend on whether it exceeds normal wear and tear, and the length of time in the property.
+- o We request that you do not spackle, putty, or touch up paint unless sure the paint will match and do so in a professional manner. - o Charges can occur if unnecessary painting is required due to tenant painting.
+Or if filling holes is done poorly. - o Charges for painting depend on whether it exceeds normal wear and tear, and the length of time in the property.